 How We Solve Dampness, Cold Air and Crawl Space Problems for Local Homeowners

-This project is a perfect example of how crawl space encapsulation can dramatically improve comfort, air quality, and energy efficiency.
+This recent project perfectly illustrates how crawl space encapsulation can dramatically improve comfort, air quality, and energy efficiency—sometimes almost immediately.

 🚨 The Problem: Damp Crawl Space & Cold Air Entering the Home

-When we inspected the home, several issues were immediately clear:
+When we inspected the home, several issues became clear almost immediately:

 - Exposed soil releasing ground moisture